Do & See

 Barcelona City Tour Hop-On Hop-Off

 Hop on the Barcelona City Tour Bus and discover all the highlights that make this Mediterranean city so special.
-From the modernist buildings and the great cuisine to the Olympic city and the Medit...
+From the modernist buildings and the great cuisine to the Olympic City and the Medit...

 Barcelona Museum of Contemporary Art – MACBA